 This online version is for convenience; the official version of this policy is housed in the University Secretariat.
 In case of discrepancy between the online version and the official version held by the Secretariat, the official version shall prevail.

 Approving Authority: Board of Governors

 Date of Most Recent Review/Revision: April 21, 2022

-Office of Accountability: Office of the President
+Office of Accountability: Vice President Finance & Administration

 1.01 Wilfrid Laurier University (Laurier or University) is commitment to thoughtful consideration and integration of Risk into the culture and strategic planning processes of the University that support decision-making and resource allocation to achieve the University’s strategic goals.
 This Enterprise Risk Management (ERM) policy sets the foundation of the ERM framework to be implemented at the University.